 Ultimately, use common sense and ask yourself, “Why should I trust this information?”

 For a complete list of the different types of web-based sources, see Internet Sources.

-You want to try and find as much information as possible when using a page off a website.
-You want to try and get author, title of the page, title of website, group or organization sponsoring the website, and the date posted/updated.
+You want to try and find as much information as possible when using a page from a website.
+You want to try and get author, title of the page, title of website, and the date posted/updated.
 An organization can be the author.
 If you are missing the author, the title of the page will be the first thing listed.
 If you do not have a date, put (n.d.).
-If you have no sponsor put N.p.; the sponsor may be very similar to the website name, especially in online newspapers.

 Not all websites will have all the desired information.
 Find as much as possible, but you can only work with what is there.
 If you are missing any information, move on to the next piece.

 Author Last, First.
 “Title of the page.”
 Title of Website.
-Sponsor, Date posted/updated.
-Medium.
-Date accessed.
+SDate posted/updated, URL.

 If a normal author is listed, the format follows the same as books or articles, minus the page number unless it appears on the website (Last Name).